Turbulence: a necessity! Why it needs to be modeled and how it is modeled?

 This page deals with the concept of turbulence and how it is mathematically represented in CFD simulation programs.
 Walls are main source of vorticity and turbulence and its presence gives rise to turbulent momentum and thermal boundary layers: accurate prediction of frictional drag for external flows and pressure drop for internal duct flows depends on accuracy of local wall shear stress predictions.
 In this context, the steep variations of field variables (velocity, temperature ad pressure) are in the very near-wall regions shown by following picture.

 The zone near the walls are known as boundary layer and has further been divided into sub-layers.
 Turbulence and boundary layer are two very closely related topics.
 While overall flow is divided into two zones: boundary layer and free-stream, boundary layers themselves are divided into 4 zones: viscous sub-layer, buffer-layer, log-law region and outer layer.
 Log-law region is also called "inertial sublayer".
 Outer layer is also known as "defect layer".
 Log-region and inertial sublayer is sometimes collectively called "overlap layer"

-Use of very fine mesh to resolve these steep profiles is in most of the applications computationally too expensive for application of CFD tools to the industrial processes.
-Hence, special near-wall treatments have been developed since governing equations cannot be integrated down to wall and thus the concept of wall functions and near wall treatment came into existence.
+Use of very fine mesh to resolve these steep profiles is in most of the applications computationally too expensive for application of CFD tools to the industrial scale.
+Hence, special near-wall treatments have been developed since governing equations cannot be integrated down to wall.
+This led to the evolution of wall functions and near wall treatment.
 But turbulence is not an undesirable thing under all circumstances.
-The image describes the features of "turbulent motions" an well as few of the benefits too.
+The image describes the features of "turbulent motions" as well as few of the benefits too.

 The complicated turbulent motion is the result of the non-linear advection that creates interactions between different scales of motion.
 The large scales are governed by the geometrical scales and the smallest scale, known as Kolmogorov scale, is constrained by the viscosity of the fluid.